Ahmetcan Kaplan: Club career

 A youth product of Trabzonspor, Kaplan signed his first professional contract with the club on 10 August 2020.
 He made his professional debut for Trabzonspor in a 1–1 Süper Lig tie with Alanyaspor on 27 September 2021.

 Kaplan joined Dutch club Ajax of the Eredivisie on a five-year contract in August 2022.

 International career

-Kaplan is a youth international for Turkey, having represented the Turkey U16s and U17s.
+Kaplan is an international for Turkey, having earlier been a youth international, represented the Turkey U16s and U17s.

+On 7 June 2024, he was selected in Turkey's 26-man squad for the UEFA Euro 2024.